 One of the signature events in Montreal is the Zombie Walk, Marche des Zombies de Montréal in French.
 A large gathering of good undead people lets them show off their creativity every year.
 Thousands of participants parade through downtown Montreal on a Saturday in late October wearing their best zombie make-up and dress.
 Zombies usually gather at the Place du Canada, near the Bonaventure metro station.
 They march from noon to 3 p.m. on Sainte-Catherine Street West, between Peel and Jeanne-Mance Streets.
 The walk draws about 10,000 zombies and dozens of floats, including amazing mariachi zombies, dismembered human marionettes, and a zombie marching band.
-The trail ends with music and dance show at Place des Festivals.
-In 2019, Montreal Zombie Walks takes a break.
+The trail ends with a music and dance show at Place des Festivals.